KKGo-Software-engineering/workshop-summer/docs/Backlog.md

 - should handle any error and response appropriate error message and status code.

+## Story 12: As a Spender, I want to delete an expense so that I can remove it from my records.

+Acceptance Criteria:
+- The spender can delete an expense.
+- The expense is removed from the database.
+- The spender receives a success message after the expense is deleted.

+Technical Requirements:
+- REST API to delete an expense.
+- Endpoint DELETE /expenses/{id} to delete an expense.
+- Response 200 OK with a success message.
+- should handle any error and response appropriate error message and status code.

+## Story 13: As a Spender, I want to view a expense by category so that I can see the expenses by category.

+Acceptance Criteria:
+- The spender can view a list of expenses by category.
+- The list should include the date, amount, and image URL of each expense.

+Technical Requirements:
+- REST API to get a list of expenses by category.
+- Endpoint GET /expenses/category/{category} to get a list of expenses by category.
+- Response 200 OK with the list of expenses by category.
+- should handle any error and response appropriate error message and status code.

+## Story 14: As a Spender, I want to view a expense by date so that I can see the expenses by date.

+Acceptance Criteria:
+- The spender can view a list of expenses by date.
+- The list should include the amount, category, and image URL of each expense.

+Technical Requirements:
+- REST API to get a list of expenses by date.
+- Endpoint GET /expenses/start/{startdate}/end/enddate to get a list of expenses by date.
+- Response 200 OK with the list of expenses by date.
+- should handle any error and response appropriate error message and status code.

 ## Some hints to help the participants get started with the workshop.
 <details>
   <summary>Technical hints: อย่าพึ่งเปิดให้คิดเองก่อน</summary>